 And just like the bamboo, which grows in phases marked by stronger circles on the stem, this is a process that can only evolve one step at a time, one cultural encounter at a time, as people reach out and flex their new-found understanding.

 Cultural intelligence (CQ) and its four capabilities—Drive, Knowledge, Strategy, and Action—are not individual and isolated aspects of our attempt to make the world a better place.
-They are interrelated stages in the process of becoming true Bamboo Leaders in an increasingly complex world.
+They are interrelated stages in the process of becoming truly Intelligent Leaders in an increasingly complex world.